sebherbert/Deproj/DeProjMethods.md

 `[ hf, ax1, ax2, ax3 ] = plot_fit_plane( obj, scale_bar_length )`

 Generate a figure with the local plane orientation for each cell.
-This orientation is given as 3 Euler angles in the [ZX'Z'' convention](https://en.wikipedia.org/wiki/Euler_angles#Chained_rotations_equivalence).
+This plane is the oblique plane that is tangent, or as close as possible, to the points on the cell boundary.
+Its orientation is given as the **3 Euler angles** in the [ZX'Z'' convention](https://en.wikipedia.org/wiki/Euler_angles#Chained_rotations_equivalence).

 - The first one, `alpha` is the orientation of the cell plane (top panel below).
 As an analogy, imaging you are facing a hill, the slope going up.
 The direction (south, west…) in which the slope is the largest is given by the angle `alpha`.
 On these figures we wrap the angle between 0º and 180º to and because of MATLAB convention, this angle is measured counterclockwise from the Y axis (so 90º corresponds to a slope going up in the east-west direction).
 - The second one, `beta` measures the slope of this plane with XY plane (middle panel).
 A value of 0º indicates that the cell plane is parallel to XY.